awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

 ```

 **Note**
 The default expiration time for the generated IAM role credentials is 6 hours\.
 The expiration time format is the simple date format\.
+For information about how to modify the expiration time, see [Modifying a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) in the *IAM User Guide*\.

 If your container instance is using at least version 1\.11\.0 of the container agent and a supported version of the AWS CLI or SDKs, then the SDK client will see that the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` variable is available, and it will use the provided credentials to make calls to the AWS APIs\.
 For more information, see [Enabling Task IAM Roles on your Container Instances](#enable_task_iam_roles) and [Using a Supported AWS SDK](#task-iam-roles-minimum-sdk)\.